dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 8 may 2018

+Jasper St. Pierre has created [the interactive site Explanations - play don't show](https://magcius.github.io/xplain/article/index.html) where he explains how the X Window System creates windows and handles input events, but also more advanced topics such as how to add transparency using the COMPOSITE extension and support alpha blending using the X_RENDER extension and basic 2D rasterization.
+He links to Sean Barrets [How the stb_truetype Anti-Aliased Software Rasterizer v2 works](http://nothings.org/gamedev/rasterize/).

+The most important takeaway for me was reading about pixmaps which allows for memory-backed pixel storage on the server.
+That storage is memory mapped into the process meaning each process can write data directly to the storage instead of having to copy it over the UNIX domain socket.

+[The XCB project has a tutorial](https://xcb.freedesktop.org/tutorial/) which describes how to create windows and handle events, text and fonts and colors and pixmaps.
+I downloaded the XCB source code.
+The code can either use a push or a pull API.
+I didn't quite get how they handle events and request/response pairs arriving out of order.
+There appears to be a cookie identifier that is used for matching requests to responses.
+The code for emitting and parsing the protocol messages is auto-generated from xml-files via a python script.

+Christophe Tronches [Xlib programming: a short tutorial](https://tronche.com/gui/x/xlib-tutorial/) gives a step-by-step introduction on how to use the X library.
+I had a peek inside the Xlib source code as well, and it's a bit harder to follow.
+I expect much of the code to be redundant.
+The core API as used by for example SDL appears to not have too much of a surface area.

 ## 7 may 2018

 A GUI-program running on Linux uses the X-server for drawing screen content and receiving keyboard and mouse events.
 The X-server will be replaced by Wayland but it will take a while: Ubuntu enabled the Wayland display server for 17.10 but had to disable it for 18.04 due to system instability issues.
 Today, I had to debug  how an application received keyboard events from X. Here is a list of useful tools that I found: